-My research falls primarily within the field of Latin literature and Roman culture, with particular interests in ethics and the Roman tradition of moral learning and teaching through exempla and heroic tales (especially the work of Valerius Maximus), and in gender and sexuality.
-I also work in the field of the reception of Classics from the Renaissance to the present day, particularly as it relates to the history of sexuality and the erotic.
+Latin literature and Roman culture.
+Morality, exempla and heroic tales, especially the work of Valerius Maximus.
+Gender and sexuality in the ancient world.
+The reception of Classics from the Renaissance to the present day, particularly as it relates to the history of sexuality and the erotic.